 All access to CCR resources (clusters, servers, research cloud, project storage, software licenses) is granted and revoked via allocations.
 Allocations are managed by PIs in ColdFront (https://coldfront.ccr.buffalo.edu).
 Users should login to ColdFront to see what allocations they have access to and when they expire.
 Faculty should renew allocations before expiration.
 If an allocation expires, any user on that allocation will be no longer be able to access that resource.
 Expired allocations can't be renewed.
 A new allocation request must be submitted to gain access to the resource again.
 More details can be found in the ColdFront documentation.

 YEARLY PROJECT REVIEW: Faculty are required to review their projects and verify all accounts in their group on a yearly basis.
-If the project is not renewed within 6 months of the expiration date of the newest allocation on that project, all accounts in the group will be deactivated for security reasons.
-If there is no activity for one year, data and accounts associated with the project will be deleted
+If there is no activity for one year, all accounts in the group will be deleted and data associated with the project, including user home directories, will be deleted.

 - Account - When a faculty member leaves the University, access to the UB network will be removed as soon as your employment ends.
 Unless arrangements have been made, your CCR account will be terminated at the same time as your UB account.

 - Data – All data owned by your account on our systems will be deleted within 30 days of account termination.
-This includes data on CCR’s network attached storage systems (user & project directories), scratch directories (scratch directories on local compute nodes and GPFS scratch), budget storage directories (if applicable), data stored on servers owned by the faculty group (if applicable), and cloud instances and storage (if applicable).
+This includes data on CCR’s network attached storage systems (user & project directories), local compute node and global scratch directories, data stored on servers owned by the faculty group (if applicable), and cloud instances and storage (if applicable).

 STUDENTS – Class Accounts: